zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/init-start-oas/init-start-oas.md

     If successful, the page above is displayed and as a result your environment is now ready.

     <if type="external">
-    **Notes:** If for any reasons you prefer to bypass the remote desktop and access the OAS UI directly from your local computer/workstation, launch your browser to the following URL
+    **Notes:** If for any reasons you prefer to bypass the remote desktop and access the OAS UI directly from your local computer/workstation, launch your browser to the following URL.
+Do however keep in mind that you will need to use the remote desktop for several tasks requiring the pre-configured installation of Oracle SQL Developer.

     ```
     URL: <copy>http://[your instance public-ip address]:9502/dv/ui</copy>